fenago/ansible-course/md/Lab_8.md

 frt02.example.com : ok=4 changed=2 unreachable=0 failed=0 skipped=0 rescued=0 ignored=0
 ```

-Notice how even though Ansible is working through the inventory (which
-doesn\'t feature [localhost]), the load balancer-related scripts
-are actually run from [localhost], while the upgrade task is
-performed directly on the remote host.
-This, of course, isn\'t the only
-thing you can do with task delegation, but it\'s a common example of a
-way that it can help you.

-In truth, you can delegate any task to [localhost], or even
-another non-inventory host.
-You could, for example, run an [rsync]
-command delegated to [localhost] to copy files to remote hosts
-using a similar task definition to the previous one.
-This is useful
-because although Ansible has a [copy] module, it can\'t perform
-the advanced recursive [copy] and [update] functions that
-[rsync] is capable of.

 Also, note that you can choose to use a form of shorthand notation in
 your playbooks (and roles) for [delegate\_to], called